jolicode/castor/doc/installation/installer.md

 number of commits since, and the commit it was built from.
 To go back to the latest release, run `castor self-update` without `--snapshot`.

+> [!NOTE]
+> Right after a push, the installer may still get the previous snapshot for a
+> few minutes: GitHub caches the release downloads by name. `self-update`
+> is not affected.

 ## Other installation methods

 If you cannot use the installer, see